 In the late 1970s and early 1980s, U.S. Steel, Westinghouse Electric, WABCO, Union Switch and Signal and Wheeling-Pittsburgh Steel all closed major manufacturing plants in the Monongahela Valley.
 Some sources indicate that as many as 175,000 jobs were lost in the region when these plants closed.

 Major industrial sites occupied hundreds of acres of land, and as landowners, the corporations were major taxpayers.
-Without this business tax, communities in the Mon Valley were hard-pressed to provide basic services to their residents.
-People moved out, and the Valley’s role as the engine of the regional economy was lost.
+Without this tax revenue, communities in the Mon Valley were hard-pressed to provide basic services to their residents.
+People moved out, and the Valley’s role as the engine of the Pittsburgh region’s economy was lost.

-As the steel industry was crumbling, a number of the major local business and industry leaders representing Pittsburgh’s largest corporations began an aggressive plan to address the problems that arose from the fall of the steel industry.
-This group of business leaders made up the Allegheny Conference on Community Development.
+As factories were closing, a number of business and industry leaders representing Pittsburgh’s largest corporations began an aggressive plan to address the problems that arose from the fall of heavy manufacturing.

-In addition to helping to form new grassroots organizations, Eichler also provided support to the CDCs that were already in existence.
-Through the Allegheny Conference the “Mon Valley Development Team” was formed in January of 1987.
+In addition to helping to form new grassroots organizations, Eichler also provided support to community development corporations, or CDCs, that were already in existence.
+Through the Allegheny Conference the “Mon Valley Development Team” was formed in January 1987.